-- These are the principal changes since the previous build: - Displaying in the Audit Trail tab the names of procedures excluded from debugging by the White List processing 79 feature - At least version 7.2 of the Sirius Mods is required. - A command for interrupting 82 White List or Run Until processing At least version 7.2 of the Sirius Mods is required. - Syntax added for watching mixed-case global variables 96

-- Changes to the Search feature [39] to enable keyboard-invoked consecutive searches for a given string: - The default response to pressing the Enter key while the Search text box has focus is changed from "search from the top" to "search from current line."
+- Displaying in the Audit Trail tab the names of procedures excluded from debugging by the White List processing [77] feature - At least version 7.2 of the Sirius Mods is required. - A command for interrupting 80 White List or Run Until processing At least version 7.2 of the Sirius Mods is required. - Syntax added for watching mixed-case global variables [94] - Changes to the Search feature [39] to enable keyboard-invoked consecutive searches for a given string: - The default response to pressing the Enter key while the Search text box has focus is changed from "search from the top" to "search from current line."
 This lets you press Enter repeatedly to find subsequent occurrences of a search string.
 Formerly, pressing Enter again found the same occurrence as the first time because it repeated the search from the top.